-In 2009, Bitcoin came out as a revolutionary financial system meant to replace the Fiat Currency system.
-Since then, the Fiat vs crypto debate brought to the table several advantages and disadvantages to both.
+In 2009, Bitcoin came out as a revolutionary financial system meant to replace the fiat currency system.
+Since then, the fiat vs. crypto debate has brought to the table several advantages and disadvantages to both.

-Some of the crypto enthusiasts want to see the Fiat currency system replaced.
-Some economists think the Fiat can never be replaced by crypto.
+Some crypto enthusiasts want to see the fiat currency system replaced.
+Some economists think the fiat can never be replaced by crypto.
 And some economists think we should reverse to the gold standard.

 Table of Contents

-The term “Fiat” comes from Latin and it means “Let it be done”.
-The term is used as “mandate” or “decree”.
-Currently, it denominates the current financial system we use “The Fiat currency”.
+The term “fiat” comes from Latin, and it means “Let it be done.”
+The term is used as “mandate” or “decree.”
+Right now, it denominates the current financial system we use, “The fiat currency.”